Riding Hat Buying Guide

-- Don’t be tempted to buy a ‘one’ size riding hat that’s offered by a well-known UK supermarket even if you’re on a budget.
+- Don’t be tempted to buy a ‘one’ size riding hat that’s offered by some well-known UK supermarkets, even if you’re on a budget.

 The table below shows which English and Jockey hat sizes you'll need depending on the measurement you take of your head.

 Choosing your riding hat

 There are two kinds of riding hats: single size and adjustable.
 Choosing between them depends on your discipline and riding ability.

 These type of riding hats are most commonly used.
 The benefits of this type of hat are: